nramya186/Colour_Detecction_with_py/README.md

 # pyclr
-This iscolor detection Python project. detect the name of any color, Atomatically get the name of the color by clicking on them.
+This is colour detection Python project.which detect the name of any color, Atomatically get the name of the color by clicking on them.